-This 2 year programme incorporates classroom-based study with work-based learning to prepare you for entry to the workplace or full-time Further or Higher Education.
+This programme incorporates classroom-based study with work-based learning to prepare you for entry to the workplace or full-time Further or Higher Education.
+Students who have completed the FA have also gone directly into paid apprenticeships which have led to industry roles.
 The course is funded by Skills Development Scotland.

 What you will experience

-The Foundation Apprenticeship in Creative and Digital Media is for pupils to start in S5 and continue in S6.
+The Foundation Apprenticeship in Creative and Digital Media is for pupils in S5 and S6.